learn-co-curriculum/react-hooks-react-router-intro/README.md

 * title:

-  This is currently ignored by most browser and it is safe to just pass an empty string or a title here.
+  This is currently ignored by most browsers and it is safe to just pass an empty string or a title here.

 * url: